 If you are receiving the error message “Cannot open database.
 It may not be a database that your application recognizes, or the file may be corrupt.”, check if the database has reached or exceeded the 2 GB limit.
-If so, running MS Access built-in ‘compact and repair’ utility may help.
+If so, running MS Access’s built-in “Compact and Repair” utility may help.

-To run ‘compact and repair’, follow these steps:
+To Run the ‘Compact and Repair’ utility, follow these steps:

-Step 2: In the window that pops-up, double-click Blank desktop database.
+- In the window that pops up, double-click Blank desktop database.

 Open copy of the compacted and repaired database.
 The copy will be saved in the same location as your previously saved original database.